 Configuring access-list on switch1 stating that all IP traffic should be allowed from host 192.168.1.1 to 192.168.1.3

-In the first command, 10 is the sequence number of access-map.
-If we not define any sequence number then it will automatically take 10 as sequence number.
+In the first command, 10 is the sequence number of the access map.
+If we do not define any sequence number then it will automatically take 10 as a sequence number.

 Now, for the traffic from Router1 (192.168.1.1) to Router3 (192.168.1.3), the traffic will be dropped but what about the traffic from Router2 to Router3?